se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 }
 ```

 This has one stack variable `x`, which a pointer to an int.
-It's a (probably) 64
+It's a 64-bit number
-bit number pointing to a memory address.
-We request a new allocation on the heap
+(on a 64-bit OS, anyway - that's what the bitiness of the OS refers to) pointing
-on line `a`, and the pointer points at this place in the heap.
-In line `b`, we
+to a memory address.
+We request a new allocation on the heap on line `a`, and
-are dereferencing the pointer (`*x`, and yes this feels backwards, since the `*`
+the pointer points at this place in the heap.
+In line `b`, we are dereferencing
-in the line above indicated a pointer, while here it's getting the thing the
+the pointer (`*x`, and yes this feels backwards, since the `*` in the line above
-pointer points at), and then assigning 2 into that memory location.
-If we were
+indicated a pointer, while here it's getting the thing the pointer points at),
-to use `*x` again, it would be 2.
-Finally, we have to delete our heap memory
+and then assigning 2 into that memory location.
+If we were to use `*x` again, it
-manually in line `c`.
+would be 2.
+Finally, we have to delete our heap memory manually in line `c`.

 The biggest issue is the `new` / `delete` pattern.
 We have to have the `delete`
 in order to keep from leaking memory (during the program execution, the OS